ScaryCon/First-Edition/README.md

 # SCARYCON WORKSHOP

-ScaryCon is a South African Cybersecurity and Cyber Intelligence Conference sponsored by SSA, CPB, ScaryByte and Vulnerability Group.
+ScaryCon is a South African Cybersecurity and Cyber Intelligence Conference mainly sponsored by SSA, CPB, ScaryByte and Vulnerability Group.

 ## PROGRAMME